The Years of Rice and Salt: Plot

-Book One
+Book One: Awake to Emptiness

-Book One, Awake to Emptiness, begins with Bold and Psin, scouts in Timur's army, discovering a Magyar city where all the inhabitants have died from a plague.
+Bold and Psin, scouts in Timur's army, discover a Magyar city where all the inhabitants have died from a plague.
 Timur turns his army around and orders the scouting party executed to avoid the plague, but Bold escapes and wanders through the dead lands of Eastern Europe, encountering only one lone native.
-Upon reaching the sea he is captured by Turkish Muslim slave-traders and sold into Zheng He's Chinese treasure fleet.
+Upon reaching the sea he is captured by Turkish Muslim slave traders and sold to Zheng He's Chinese treasure fleet.
 Bold befriends a young African slave, named Kyu, whom he cares for after the Chinese castrate him.
-In China, they are kept as kitchen slaves until escaping and eventually making their way north to Beijing where they find work at the palace of Zhu Gaozhi, heir to the Yongle Emperor.
-The vengeful Kyu hates the Chinese for what they have done to him and he incites violence between the eunuchs and the Confucian administrative officials.

-Book Two
+In China, they are kept as kitchen slaves until Kyu burns the restaurant and convinces Bold to escape with him.
+The pair make their way north to Beijing where they find work at the palace of Zhu Gaozhi, heir to the Yongle Emperor.
+The vengeful Kyu, hating the Chinese for what they have done to him, incites violence between the eunuchs and the Confucian administrative officials.
+After his scheming is discovered, Kyu is assassinated.

-Book Two, The Haj in the Heart, begins in Mughal India where a Hindu girl named Kokila poisons her husband's father and brother after discovering their plot to defraud the village.
-She is executed for her crime, but is reborn as a tiger that befriends a man named Bistami, a Sufi mystic of Persian origin.
-Bistami goes on to become a judge for Mughal Emperor Akbar, but later falls into his disfavour, being exiled to Mecca.
-Bistami spends one year in Mecca before travelling overland to the Maghreb and Iberia (Al-Andalus).
-Bistami then joins a caravan led by Sultan Mawji and his wife, Katima, who seek to leave Al-Andalus and found a new city on the other side of the Pyrenees, beyond the control of the Caliph of Al-Andalus.
-They build the city of Baraka on the abandoned former site of Bayonne, France, and create a model society in which Sultana Katima is highly influential.
-Katima seeks to change the Islamic religion to create equality between men and women, by rejecting the Hadiths and relying only on her interpretation of the Quran.
-She rules the community after her husband dies (something not allowed in normal Islamic practice), but the Caliph of Al-Andalus eventually hears of their "heresy" and sends an army against them.
-The community flees further to the north, where they build a new city named Nsara (near Nantes, France) and are able to defend it from further aggression in later years.
+Kyu and Bold reunite in the bardo, where Bold explains to Kyu the concepts of cyclical reincarnation alongside one's jati.
+He explains that their jati also includes Psin, the restaurant owners Shen and I-li, and an unknown number of others, and that their group has been especially close since an avalanche in Tibet killed them all at once in a previous cycle.
+Kyu resolves to do better in his next life.